d2l-ai/d2l-en/chapter_preface/index.md

 * Apache MXNet is a powerful library for coding up deep learning models and running them in parallel across GPU cores.
 * Gluon is a high level library that makes it easy to code up deep learning models using Apache MXNet.
 * Conda is a Python package manager that ensures that all software dependencies are met.
-* All notebooks are available for download on GitHub and the conda configurations needed to run this book's code are expressed in the `environment.yml` file.
+* All notebooks are available for download on GitHub.
 * If you plan to run this code on GPUs, do not forget to install the necessary drivers and update your configuration.